51Degrees/specifications/device-detection-specification/part3/required-examples.md

 expected by a user of the implementation language.

-There MUST be unit tests for examples, to verify that the example remains valid though various code changes.
+There MUST be unit tests for examples, to verify that the example remains valid through various code changes.
 Since examples are primarily concerned with providing visual output at the time of execution it is often difficult to carry out verification of the results produced by the example, and it is likely to be sufficient for a test to show that the example